catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

 ..
 Warning::

-  When deciding which server affinity type to use, please keep in mind that the policy behavior you choose will effect your servers behavior should a hypervisor experience a failure.
+  When deciding which server affinity type to use, please keep in mind that the policy behavior you choose will affect your servers behavior should a hypervisor experience a failure.

   * In the case of the *affinity* policy, if the hypervisor